 The possibility of fire exists in all areas of life, and the recreational life-style is no exception.
 Recreational vehicles are complex machines.
-They are made is no exception.
-Recreational vehicles are complex machines.
 They are made up of many materials, some of which are flammable.
 Like most hazards, the possibility of fire can be minimized, if not totally eliminated.
 This is done by recognizing the danger and practicing common sense safety and maintenance habits.
 For safety reasons, your unit is furnished with both a fire extinguisher and a smoke alarm.